Denver Distracted Driving Accident Lawyer

 • Accident reconstruction: A Denver distracted driving attorney may also partner with an accident reconstruction specialist.
 Proper reconstruction may show that a driver was not paying attention and acted negligently.

 The compensation you may receive for a car accident that was caused by a distracted driver will depend on the facts surrounding your case.
-After reviewing your case, a Denver car accident attorney may be able to recover the following losses:
+After reviewing your case, a Denver car accident lawyer may be able to recover the following losses:

 • Medical bills